Shai Hermesh: Biography

 Before the 2006 elections Hermesh left the Labor Party in which he had been active for forty years and joined the new Kadima party.
 Even before, as a treasurer of the Jewish Agency, he collaborated with Sharon and played a crucial part in defeating the candidacy of Natan Sharansky to the post of the Chairman of the Jewish Agency, which went to Sharon's ally Zeev Bielsky instead.
 He won 30th place on the party's Knesset list, but narrowly missed out on winning a seat as the party picked up only 29 mandates.
 However, Kadima MK Uriel Reichman resigned almost immediately after the election after he was not given the Education ministry portfolio he had been promised before the elections (it went to Labor's Yuli Tamir instead).
 As the next placed candidate on the party's list, Hermesh replaced him in the Knesset.

 Placed twenty-fourth on the Kadima list, Hermesh retained his seat in the 2009 elections.

 In the 18th Knesset he initiated a law that would help consumers pay less in financial agreements that were tied to a specific price index, when that index goes down.
 Placed sixth on the Kadima list for the 2013 elections, he lost his seat as the party was reduced to two MKs.

+Hermesh had five children with his partner Hava.
+One of his sons, Omer, was killed in the Kfar Aza massacre in October 2023.